Azure/azure-databricks-operator/docs/locust.md

 - your test `.py` file follows the naming convention `<something>_test.py`
 - within your test file your methods follow the naming convention `def test_<what you want to test>()`

+### How do I update a dashboard

+Best way I've found is to import the JSON for the board into the Grafana instance, edit it using the UI then export it back to JSON and update the file in the repo.

 ## Prometheus Endpoint

 This suite of Locust tests exposes stats to Prometheus via a web endpoint.

 The endpoint is exposed at `/export/prometheus`.
 When running the tests with the web endpoints enabled, you can visit <http://localhost:8089/export/prometheus> to see the exported stats.

 ## Known issues